clburlison/clburlison.com/_posts/2014-10-23-munkirepo-guide-part-3.md

 {% include toc %}

+**Ubuntu 16.04/ PHP 7:** Lucas Hall has created an updated guide based off of this one that uses Ubuntu 16.04 with PHP 7, which can be viewed [here](https://lucasjhall.com/2016/08/06/munkireport-ubuntu-sql/){:target="_blank"}.
+{: .notice--info}

 # Intro
 Welcome to the third part in our munki server setup series.
 In this section, we will download and configure [Munkireport-php](https://github.com/munkireport/munkireport-php) on our munki server.